kgurchiek/Minecraft-Server-Scanner-Discord-Bot/README.md

 The description of the server

 ##### strictdescription (true/false)
 (Used with the description argument) If true, the server's description has to perfectly match the description argument.
-If false, the server's description only has to contain the description argument.
+If false, the server's description only has to contain the description argument

 ##### player (player name)
-Searches for the server a player is currently playing on.
+Searches for the server a player is currently playing on